jrumpe/Hotel-Booking-App/README.md

 # HotelBookingApp
-An application that enables users to book a room in a hotel and make payment and to get a receipt from the application.
+This is an android application that enables, the user to view available hotels in a specific place as added by the admin, then view the different rooms prices and description then place a reservation of a room.
+The Application privides the user with PayPal payment option for the user to complete a transaction.
+A pdf Receipt is created upon a complete reservation.
+Development is intended to include food(menu) details and ordering of food from the application and delivery to user address.